Veer-Zaara: Plot

-Zaara's mother begs Veer to leave Zaara, fearing for her father's reputation and health.
+Mariam begs Veer to leave Zaara, fearing for Jehangir's reputation and health.
 Veer respects this and attempts to return home but Raza, outraged and jealous, has him arrested by Pakistani police.
 He blackmails Veer with two choices: be imprisoned for life on charges of being an Indian spy, with Raza giving Zaara a life full of happiness, or walk free knowing that Raza will make Zaara's life a living hell.
 Veer sacrifices his freedom out of his deep love for Zaara and is imprisoned in Pakistan.
 Meanwhile, his return bus falls off a cliff, killing all the passengers, so he is presumed dead to the world.

 Veer requests Saamiya not to mention Zaara whilst fighting the case, believing that she must be married by now; he does not want to ruin her reputation or make her settled life difficult.
 Saamiya travels to his village to find someone who can prove his true identity.
 She is shocked to find Zaara and Shabbo at his home.

-Shabbo explains that after Zaara thought Veer died in the bus accident 22 years ago, she broke off the marriage with Raza with her father's support.
+Shabbo explains that after Zaara thought Veer died in the bus accident 22 years ago, she broke off the marriage with Raza with Jehangir's support.
 Her parents and Veer's aunt and uncle all eventually died within a few years.
-With the Hayat Khan family basically perished, Zaara and Shabbo left Pakistan and settled in Veer's village in India to fulfill Veer's dream of developing their village further.
+With the Hayat Khan family basically perished, Zaara and Shabbo left Pakistan and settled in Veer's village in India to fulfill his dream of developing their village further.

 Zaara is shocked to learn that Veer is alive.
 She accompanies Saamiya back to Pakistan, where the old lovers share an emotional reunion.
 Her statement and evidence in court prove Veer's innocence and true identity.
 The judge frees him, apologizing on behalf of Pakistan.
 Veer and Zaara marry, bid goodbye to Saamiya at the Wagah border crossing, and return home, finally able to live their lives together.